-Building upon our commitment to accountability and transparency, the CRB recommends further improvements to the Body Worn Camera (BWC) policy:
+Building upon our commitment to accountability and transparency, the CRB recommends further improvements to the Body Worn Camera (BWC) policy and its application:

 - 1. Real-time Reporting: Advocate for the integration of real-time reporting features in BWC technology, enabling officers to submit reports concurrently with video footage.
 This ensures immediate documentation without influencing the independent evidentiary value of their accounts. - 2.
 Standardized Activation Procedures: Propose the establishment of standardized activation procedures for BWCs, ensuring consistent and clear guidelines for officers in various scenarios.
 This includes specific activation protocols during traffic stops, public interactions, and emergency responses. - 3.
 Community Input Sessions: Strengthen community engagement by conducting regular input sessions to gather public opinions on BWC policies.
-This inclusive approach ensures that the community's concerns and expectations are considered in the development and revision of BWC policies.
+This inclusive approach ensures that the community's concerns and expectations are considered in the development and revision of BWC policies. - 4.
+Consistent discipline for violations of the Body Worn Camera Policy to be given across members of the Syracuse Police Department.